yulun-rayn/DGAQN/README.md

-# Distilled Graph Attention Q-Network
+# Distilled Graph Attention Q-Network (under development)

 This repository is the official implementation of Distilled Graph Attention Q-Network (DGAQN).
 The implementation of Spatial Graph Attention Network (sGAT) submodule can be found [here](https://github.com/yulun-rayn/sGAT).